opentap/opentap/doc/Developer Guide/Resources/Readme.md

 Important methods and properties here include:

--	**ScpiCommand**, which sends a command
+-	**ScpiCommand**, which sends a command.
--	**ScpiQuery**, which sends the query and returns the results
+-	**ScpiQuery**, which sends the query and returns the results.
--	**VisaAddress**, which specifies the Visa address of the instrument
+-	**VisaAddress**, which specifies the Visa address of the instrument.
 - **ScpiQueryBlock<T>**, which sends the block query, and parses the binary block as an array of type T. All numeric types except Decimal are supported.

 The SCPI *attribute* is used to identify a method or enumeration value that can be handled by the SCPI class.